shinheep/shinheep/README.md

 ### <h1 align="center">Hi there, I'm Shinhee! 👋</h1>

-Former teacher turned Software Engineer designing websites since her MySpace and Xangadays.
+Former teacher turned Software Engineer designing websites since her MySpace and Xanga days.
 Currently, building with MERN stack, but on a constant journey to learn new technologies.
 Programming is fun!

 <h2 align="center">About me 💭</h2>